Supplement: ODE Plugin Explanation¶

 if(dir.norm() < 1.0e-5){

-// When these two vectors are parallel, only the frictional force is set.
+// When these two vectors are parallel, set only friction force.

 surface.mode = dContactApprox1;